Domainstats is all about displaying important information quickly so that conclusions can be drawn within seconds.

 Jim was unsatisfied with most of the existing SEO metrics and deemed it important to collect data from different sources in order to paint a correct picture on the status of a domain name.

 On a day in July 2015 Jim started the Domainstats project and registered the domainstats.io domain name.
 He programmed the basic domain lookup script displaying data based on the domain in the URL in a single sitting.

 He reasoned that it is not the quantity of data that matters but the right data.
 He built the crawler in PHP and started to crawl and save all links.
 Originally only the home pages of domains was crawled but this was later expanded to include internal pages linked from the home page as well.
 He developed his own SEO metrics that was according to users much better reflection of the reality.

 It was a crazy idea that he himself with no programming education would be able to build something to compete with moz, ahrefs and majestic - companies with tens of software engineers and thousands of servers - but it seems like it is possible.

 Several SEO companies are now using Domainstats on a daily basis and has told us that Domainstats is better than those other companies in presenting important information quickly in a way that you can take a decision.

 Jim was working half time on Domainstats as a side project for around 2 years (lots of learning) before he secured the first investment for the project.
 The project was moved to it's own company, the domain domainstats.com was purchased and web developer Stefan Sjönnebring was employed.
 Stefan made a complete new front end, the rank project and most of the billing system and lot's of other things.
 Jim spends 80% of his work time developing Domainstats (20% for taking care of his other company).

 All ~15 000 lines of code was rewritten from procedural PHP to modern strict type, object oriented MVC with custom framework.
-As of march 2018 we are in the end of this project.
+It took around a year ... but we made it!